Your investment portfolio may be off-kilter and you may not even know it.

 Is 80 percent of your portfolio held in equities?
 Perhaps it is without you realizing it.
-You could be at risk and others, if you go too long without rebalancing your portfolio.
+You could invite this risk, and others, if you go too long without rebalancing your portfolio.

 What factors should lead you to rebalance?
 The first factor is the passage of time.
 You may wish to rebalance your investments every six or twelve months or just as needed in response to changing market climates.
 The other factor is variance.
 You may want to rebalance when the percentage of assets held in each asset class varies notably from the target allocation.